 It didn’t take long to learn that these were radiosondes, most of them released from nearby military bases (the Navy’s base at China Lake and Edwards Air Force Base).
 I started hauling the relicts home.
 Over time, they filled a bookshelf in my office, and soon a wall of my garage.
 I hung a little sign over the collection: The Radiosonde Hall of Fame.

-Now, in mid-2019, it is time for us to move on to other adventures, and we are offering the Museum for sale.
+Now, it is time for us to move on to other adventures, and we are offering the Museum for sale.
 If you are seriously interested, please contact us.

 Cliff Lawson & Ramona Bernard